From the owner -

 for an OTDR to see?
 Our students can!

-Can your 30 year fiber optics technician use a Power Source and Light Meter along with Method B to identify which connector has the
+Can your 30 year fiber optics technician use a Power Source and Light Meter along with Method B to identify which connector

-both connectors and re-terminating each one hoping to get the right one.
+avoid cutting off both connectors and re-terminating each one hoping to get the right one.
 Our students can!

 Is your basic technician or even your experienced one capable of